 - muscular dystrophy

-The following medications could also cause a low heart rate:
+The following medications can also cause a low heart rate:

 - calcium channel blockers

-Having a heart rate that is consistently outside of the ideal ranges above could lead to complications.
+A heart rate that is consistently outside of the ideal ranges can lead to complications.

 Low heart rate